Property Tax Protection Program

 All Other 0.54 1.18 1.62 1.78 2.01 2.03 3.50 1.90 3.13 3.70 3.74

 Pound-for-pound, commercial properties have the most value attached to them individually.
 This is why they can dominate value charts despite being small in number compared to single family homes.
 While this is not always the case, Hidalgo County follows this pattern.
-Commercial properties totaled a protested value of $9.98 billion, more than double the value they protested a decade ago.
-While it beat commercial in the number of business protests, the combination of oil and utilities came in second with 3.7 billion.
-Apartment buildings and related residences came in at $3.35 billion.
+Commercial properties totaled a protested value of $10.20 billion, more than double the value they protested a decade ago.
+While it beat commercial in the number of business appeals, the combination of oil and utilities came in second with 3.74 billion.
+Apartment buildings and related residences came in at $3.55 billion.

-When single family homes are looked at, it is plain to see how the cost of homes is driving protests.
+When single family homes are looked at, it is plain to see how the cost of homes is driving appeals.
 In 2014, only $1.13 billion in residential property value was contested.
-That has increased by almost a factor of eight, with $8.04 billion protested in 2023.
-This huge jump in appealed homes also pushed the total protested value to a new record high of $25.08 billion.
+That has increased by almost a factor of seven, with $7.46 billion protested in 2024.
+This huge jump in appealed homes also pushed the total protested value to $24.94 billion, just short of the $25.08 billion record from 2023.

 TERMS/ DISCLAIMER